OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 secretKey.destroy();
 ```

 Neither does overwriting the backing byte-array from `secretKey.getEncoded()` as the SecretKeySpec based key returns a copy of the backing byte-array.
-Take a look in the remediation section below on how to properly remove a `SecretKey` from memory.
+Take a look below in the remediation section below on how to properly remove a `SecretKey` from memory.

 Next, RSA key pair is based on `BigInteger` and therefore reside in memory after first use outside of the `AndroidKeyStore`.
 And some ciphers (such as the AES `Cipher` in `BouncyCastle`) does not properly clean up their byte-arrays.